leachj/vl6180_pi/README.md

 ## Synopsis

-This library provides convenient access to distance measurements from the VL6180 time of flight distance sensor on the raspberry pi.
-The sensor board i have been using is from SparkFun https://www.sparkfun.com/products/12785
+This library provides convenient access to distance measurements from the VL6180 i2c time of flight distance sensor on the raspberry pi.
+The sensor board I have been using is from SparkFun https://www.sparkfun.com/products/12785

 Although it is designed for the Pi it is likely to work with most linux systems.